sombriks/my-cpp-handbook/README.md

 - Functions
 - Pointers
 - Modularity (how to separate and organize code)
-- Custom types
+- Custom types and Classes
-- Classes
 - Templates
 - Compilation and compilers
 - Basic IO (files)